- How do I find out what is happening on campus?

 Events are scheduled throughout the year.
 Campus Ministry is not a club you have to join in order to participate, but some programs do require more than a one-time commitment like F.I.S.H.
 (Faith In Sharing) groups that meet weekly, or the student leadership team.
 To learn more, see Campus Ministry.

-The Office of Multicultural Affairs initiates programs and resources that support a multicultural community.
+The Office of Diversity & Inclusion initiates programs and resources that support a multicultural community.
 The office also provides resources for the unique needs of students of color and international students.
 We seek to preserve the rich heritage of multiculturalism by addressing the academic, spiritual, social, and cultural needs of all students.

 The police department is open 24 hours a day 7 days a week.

 All first-time freshmen must attend an Orientation Session and Welcome Weekend.
 Traditional transfer students can come to both, but are only required to attend Welcome Weekend.